-We are excited to start this academic year in person, continuing our musical journey together, getting to know new teachers and new students.
-Please read this syllabus carefully prior to our first class session on Tuesday, September 14th.
+We are excited to start this academic year, continuing our musical journey together with some, and welcoming new teachers and new students.
+Please read this document carefully prior to our first class session.

-Your child is required to attend both individual lessons and theory classes.
-Both classes are important and complement each other.
-Theory classes are in a group setting, and Dr. Denenburg will attend some individual lessons to provide feedback, give recommendations and monitor the progress of every student.
+A Tuesday at the Piano Project comprises two lessons, an individual piano lesson, and a group theory class.
+Your child is required to attend both.
+These classes are important and compliment each other, enabling students to make swift and effective progress.
+Theory classes are presented by the Program Coordinator in an age- and experience-appropriate group setting.
+In addition, Dr. Denenburg (the program director) will often attend individual lessons to provide feedback and monitor the progress of every student.
 Private teachers in the Piano Project often make video recordings of lessons for their own educational use.
 Additionally, Dr. Denenburg might take short videos during her observations.
-Please sign the Video/Picture release form at the end of this document.
+You will be asked to sign our Video/Picture release form before the start of classes.

 To be on time means to be ready to start productive work at the scheduled time.
 We recommend arriving a few minutes early to allow a timely transition between lessons.
-Simply put, to be on time is to be early.
+Simply put, to be punctual is to be early.

-Re-admittance into the Piano Project will be Dr. Denenburg's decision in consultation with the student’s teacher and the project coordinator.
-The decision will be based on the availability of a teacher as well as the Consistent practice and student's progress.
+Re-admittance into the Piano Project will be Dr. Denenburg's decision in consultation with the student’s teacher and the Piano Project Coordinator.
+The decision will be based on the availability of a teacher as well as the consistent practice and progress of the student.

-Tuition is paid for the entire Academic year.
-Tuition for participation in the Project is $400.00 per year (Fall and Spring semesters combined), payable immediately after an applicant has been notified of acceptance.
-Please note that there is a one-time additional $50 book fee for new beginner students.
-Tuition is not refundable.
+Tuition is paid for the entire academic year.
+Tuition for participation in the Project is $450.00 per year (fall and spring semesters combined) for the Mozart program, and $1000 for the twice-weekly, Chopin program.
+This amount is payable immediately after an applicant has been notified of acceptance.
+Tuition is non-refundable.
+Payment may be made electronically by clicking the “Payment” tab at the top right of the page.

-The deposit of $50 must be made by May 15th to reserve your place for the following academic year.
-The remaining tuition should be paid by Aug 16, 2021.
-Please note that the tuition is non-refundable, thus check carefully your schedule to avoid conflicts.
+A deposit of $50 must be made by May 15th to reserve your place for the following academic year.
+The remaining tuition should be paid in full by Aug 15th.
+Please note that the tuition is non-refundable, thus carefully check your schedule to avoid conflicts.

 Piano Project promotes a healthy piano technique foundation.
-Having an acoustic instrument is essential to establish good technique and sound production.
+Having an acoustic instrument (i.e. not a keyboard or electronic piano) is essential to establish good technique and sound production.
 The first years of piano playing are the most important years for young musicians.
 That is when our children gain healthy, good habits at the piano.
 That is why the Piano Project believes that having an acoustic piano is a necessity to accomplish those goals.
-Starting Fall 2021, all new students are required to have an acoustic piano.
+All students are required to have an acoustic piano.
 There are many options available to have an inexpensive acoustic instrument in your house, please let us know if you need help acquiring one.